Dashboard

 ├── realgui/3rd includes Third-party library

-├── realgui/app includes Realtek gui app
+├── realgui/app includes Reallek gui app

-├── realgui/dc includes Realtek gui app
+├── realgui/dc includes Reallek gui app

 ├── realgui/engine includes all gui engine